 - Refer to this page for the template appointment paper.

 An appointments paper should address the points listed below.
-The PSC Guidelines provide detailed guidance on many of these points with respect to appointments to statutory and other bodies, other than Crown entities.
+The Public Service Commission (PSC) Guidelines provide detailed guidance on many of these points with respect to appointments to statutory and other bodies, other than Crown entities.

 - Proposal: to appoint an individual or individuals to the board of an organisation for a specific term.